Run Deep Security Manager as multiple nodes

 This chart displays the number of job types for each node over the last hour.

-To add a Deep Security Manager node to the system, run the Manager install package on a new computer.
-When prompted, type the location of and login credentials for the database being used.
-Once the installer connects to the database, you can proceed with adding the node to the system.You must be using either MS SQL Server or Oracle Database to run multiple nodes.At no point should more than one instance of the installer be running at the same time.
-Doing so can lead to unpredictable results including corruption of the database.
+To add a Deep Security Manager node to the system, run the Deep Security Manager installer on a new computer.
+When prompted, type the location of and login credentials for the database.
+Once the installer connects to the database, you can continue to add the node.

 - In the Deep Security Manager, go to Administration > Manager Nodes.